 Step 2: Tap +Video button to load the video that doesn't play on iPhone.

-Step 4: Click RUN to begin converting video format to iPhone supported file.
+Step 4: Click RUN to begin converting the iPhone unsupported video file to iPhone friendly format.

-* H.265 video up to 1080p.
-(Note: iPhone supports video formatted in HEVC only when it is upgraded to iOS 11 or later.
-The playback of HEVC video at higher resolution, e.g. 4K, on iPhone will be stuttering on older devices.)
+Note: iPhone supports video formatted in HEVC only when it is upgraded to iOS 11 or later.
+The playback of HEVC video at higher resolution, e.g. 4K, on iPhone will be stuttering on older devices.

 Step 1: Open VideoProc and click Video button on the main interface.